aaboutaka/Gaussian-Tools/README.md

 ## Quantum-related codes for extracting and using matrices.

 **ExtractMOCoeff-AOOvlp**
-is a python program that can be extract MO matrices from fchk or fmat files and calculate SVD.
+is a python program that extracts MO matrices from fchk or fmat files and calculate SVD.